BiblioNexusStudio/aquifer-server/README.md

 Entity Framework will generate migrations by comparing the C# Entities defined in the project and the current state of the database.

-### Create a New Migration
+### Add New Entity/Migration
 First, create your entity in the `Aquifer.Data/Entities` directory.

-Next, add your entitiy definition to the `src/Aquifer.Data/AquiferDbContext.cs` file.
+Next, add your entity definition to the `src/Aquifer.Data/AquiferDbContext.cs` file.
 Entities are listed in an alphabetical order.

+### Create a New Migration
-Next, to create a new migration, run:
+To create a new migration, run:
 ```bash
 dotnet ef migrations add --startup-project src/Aquifer.Migrations --project src/Aquifer.Data <MigrationNameHere>
 ```